pdalcol/Zippex/README.md

 Name         | Type       | Description
 -------------|------------|--------
 srcAttId     | Id         | ID of the attachment to unzip destObjId    | Id         | ID of the object to which unzipped files should be attached.
-If null the ParentId of the zip achive will be used fileNames    | String[]   | List containing file names to uncompress.
+If null the ParentId of the zip archive will be used fileNames    | String[]   | List containing file names to uncompress.
 If null, all files will be uncompressed attemptAsync | Boolean    | If true, it attempts to unzip files in a future call
 ######Example